vidarsko/ComFiT/README.md

 # ComFiT: Computational Field Theory Python Package

-ComFiT is an open-source Python library for simulating field theories including the Schrödinger equation, damped Gross-Pitaevskii equation, phase-field crystal models, and hydrodynamic models for active nematics and p-adic systems.
+ComFiT is an open-source Python library for simulating field theories including the Schrödinger equation, damped Gross-Pitaevskii equation, phase-field crystal models, and hydrodynamic models for active nematics.
 It uses an object-oriented approach to provide functions for system setup, time evolution, data analysis, and visualization.
 The library features the Exponential Time Differencing method for numerical integration, specifically the ETD2RK and ETD4RK schemes, ensuring accurate time evolution in simulations.